Beeldenstorm

-Beeldenstorm (/nl/) in Dutch and Bildersturm /de/ in German (roughly translatable from both languages as 'attack on the images or statues') are terms used for outbreaks of destruction of religious images that occurred in Europe in the 16th century, known in English as the Great Iconoclasm or Iconoclastic Fury.
+Beeldenstorm (/nl/) in Dutch and Bildersturm /de/ in German (roughly translatable from both languages as 'attack on the images or statues', literally a 'storm against statues') are terms used for outbreaks of destruction of religious images that occurred in Europe in the 16th century, known in English as the Great Iconoclasm or Iconoclastic Fury.
 During these spates of iconoclasm, Catholic art and many forms of church fittings and decoration were destroyed in unofficial or mob actions by Calvinist Protestant crowds as part of the Protestant Reformation.
 Most of the destruction was of art in churches and public places.